-2.2.9 Report to the Minister (Clause 42)
+2.2.11 Report to the Federal Minister (Clause 42)

-Pursuant to section 93 of the Firearms Act, the Commissioner of Firearms is required, on a yearly basis, to submit a report to the Minister of Public Safety and Emergency Preparedness with regard to the administration of the Firearms Act "as soon as possible after the end of each calendar year" and at other times when the minister may request it.
-Clause 42 of Bill C-21 modifies the annual deadline to submit this report to 31 May (new section 93(1)).
+Pursuant to section 93 of the Firearms Act, the Commissioner of Firearms is required, on a yearly basis, to submit a report to the Minister of Public Safety and Emergency Preparedness regarding the administration of the Firearms Act "as soon as possible after the end of each calendar year" and at other times when the minister may request it.
+Clause 42 of Bill C-21 modifies the annual deadline to submit this report to 31 May (amended section 93(1)).

-The bill also adds section 93(1.1) to the Firearms Act to require that the report include information relating to the disclosures made to law enforcement agencies for the purposes of investigation and/or prosecution pursuant to new section 88.1 (discussed in section 2.2.8 of this Legislative Summary).
+The bill also adds section 93(1.1) to the Firearms Act to require that the report include information relating to the disclosures made to law enforcement agencies for the purposes of investigation and/or prosecution pursuant to new section 88.1.
 This information includes the number of disclosures made to law enforcement agencies during the reporting period.

-2.2.10 Advertising (Clause 44)
+2.2.12 Advertising (Clause 44)

-Clause 44 adds a new offence at new section 112 of the Firearms Act.
+Clause 44 adds a new offence to the Firearms Act under new section 112.
 It is now an offence to advertise a firearm "in a manner that depicts, counsels or promotes violence against a person" (new section 112(1)).
 This offence applies to a business and to the following individuals: